ye8303019/kritchie.github.io/_posts/2017-06-26-science-papers-engine-2.markdown

 <i>(Source: [Introduction to NLP - Part 1: Overview](http://mattfortier.me/2017/01/31/nlp-intro-pt-1-overview/).
 If you want to know more about building an NLP pipeline, I suggest that you go take a look at the excellent [blog article](http://mattfortier.me/2017/01/31/nlp-intro-pt-1-overview/) about NLP pipelines. <b>As a disclaimer</b>: I personally know the author, but the blog post is still awesome and very well written.)</i>
 <br/><br/>

 So let's get back to our first pre-processing task.
 Why would we want to separate sentences into words?
 Well, imagine you want to create a sports’ news website and you want to break the articles into categories.
 What you could do, is to count the number of times the word “<i>hockey</i>” appears in a given article.
 After processing each articles, you would sort all of them by the highest occurrences of that word to build a list.
-You would then present this list sorted by occurrences of the word “<i>hockey</i>” to one of your users so he/she could read about his/her favorite sport. (<b>Interesting fact</b>: News articles about Hockey rarely mention the word "hockey" itself.)
+You would then present this list sorted by occurrences of the word “<i>hockey</i>” to one of your users so he/she could read about his/her favorite sport. (<b>Interesting fact</b>: News articles about Hockey rarely mention the word "hockey" itself, here's an example.)

 <br/>
 <img src="{{ site.github.url }}/assets/hockey_news.png" border="1"/>